galaxyproject/training-material/Introduction/tutorials/Introduction.md

 :pencil2: ***Hands on!***

-1. Different galaxy servers may have tools available under different sections, therefore it is often useful to use the **search bar** at the top of the tools panel to find your tool.
+1. Different Galaxy servers may have tools available under different sections, therefore it is often useful to use the **search bar** at the top of the tools panel to find your tool.
 Enter the word `join` in the search bar of the tool panel, and select the tool named `Join - the intervals of two datasets side-by-side`

 2. Select your file with exons as the first file, and the file with SNPs as the second file, and make sure **return** is set to `INNER JOIN` so that only matches are included in the output (i.e. only exons with SNPs in it and only SNPs that fall in exons)

  ![](../images/101_11.png)

- **Note** if you scroll down on this page, you will find an explanation of the tool.
+ **Note:** if you scroll down on this page, you will find an explanation of the tool.

 3. Click the **Execute** button and view the resulting file (with the eye icon).
 If everything went okay, you should see a file that looks similar to this: